Rachel Gonsalves » Mrs. Rachel Gonsalves

 Refer to the BMS Handbook for missing/late work policy due to absences.
 Work cannot be provided in advance for absences.
 Check the basket for missed work when you return to class from an absence.

-Please see our Canvas page for more details about current Homework Headquarters days and times.
+Please see Google Classroom for more details about current Homework Headquarters days and times.

 Late Work Policy